learn-co-curriculum/iron-starter-api-lab/README.md

 ## Introduction

 In this lab, we're going to finish up our Iron Starter API.
-In the previous lessons we built out the resources routes for Campaigns and have routes that look like
+In the previous lessons we built out the resources routes for Campaigns and have routes that look like this:

 ```ruby
 POST   /api/campaigns